-It is not recommended to have any barriers along a path that is used by cycles.
-If it is necessary to prevent access for livestock, use cycle- and wheelchair-friendly cattle grids.
+It is not recommended to have any barriers along a path that is used by cycles.3) If it is necessary to prevent access for livestock, use cycle- and wheelchair-friendly cattle grids.
 In addition, provide a firm, smooth path section and gate for those who are able to operate gates (it must not be assumed, however, that a Disabled person will always be accompanied by someone who can operate the gate mechanism for them).
+References 3) LTN 1/20, p12, clause 1.6.1 16) LTN 1/20, p85, clause 8.3.4

-Case study: making infrastructure inclusive In 2018 Sustrans, the national cycling and walking charity, undertook a review of the UK's National Cycle Network (NCN) - comprising over 16,000 miles of signed routes for walking and cycling - for which the charity is responsible.
+Barriers are difficult and can be impossible for handcyclists to negotiate Case Study: Making infrastructure inclusive In 2018 Sustrans, the national cycling and walking charity, undertook a review of the UK's National Cycle Network (NCN) - comprising over 16,000 miles of signed routes for walking and cycling - for which the charity is responsible.
 As part of the wide-scale review, Sustrans developed a vision of an inclusive 'paths for everyone' network, ensuring that it is accessible for everyone travelling by foot, cycle, wheelchair or mobility scooter.
 Amongst its 15 recommendations, Sustrans have pledged to remove or redesign all 16,000 barriers on the NCN to make it accessible to everyone and ensuring that no dismounting is required.
 Up until now, many Disabled cyclists who use the NCN, whether on bicycles, tandems, handcycles or tricycles, are often limited in the cycling they can do by the inconsistent quality of paths, the presence of stiles, stepped bridges and the like.
 Transforming the NCN into a reliably safe and accessible network over the next few years, however, will make a huge difference to Disabled people's ability to access the outdoors and travel actively.
 The success of the review was undoubtedly in part down to the involvement of a wide range of stakeholder groups from the start, including inclusive cycling and walking organisations.